FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 To implement a custom plug-in configuration, you must create a class that implements the interface *PluginConfiguration* and conforms to the *JavaBean convention*.
 The configuration itself is the fields of the class.
 Additional *initDefault* method must be implemented for the explicit initialization of the property values.
 An object of this class is instantiated on:

--   Plug-in’s first discovery and registration – initDefault method is being called, fields are being discovered and added to <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Server configuration with the default values obtained by the class getters
+-   Plug-in’s first discovery and registration – initDefault method is being called, fields are being discovered and added to {{< SecureTransport/securetransportname >}} Server configuration with the default values obtained by the class getters
 -   Each Authentication call – the values are read from the Server configuration and the objects fields are set using the class setters.
 The object is then injected in the authenticator class
 -   User release call – identical to the authentication call